brsong22/NBApi/README.md

 blog (in progress): [NBApi: Noob's Basketball API/Analysis](https://medium.com/@brsong22/nbapi-noobs-basketball-api-analysis-9a7a01a03a95)

 #### Setting up on local:
+*(**Note**: these steps may no longer be sufficient to setup NBApi due to the use of dotenv to remove API keys and endpoints from the source files and move them into config files.)*

 ###### Installation
 Create a git repo with ```git init``` in the directory you wish to clone NBApi to.